Auckland Bridge Club

-At all times members are expected to dress to a reasonable standard, and be polite and courteous.
+At all times members and visitors are expected to dress to a reasonable standard, and be polite and courteous.

 Cash ticket sales at the table are $8 per Club session.
 The Club is offering pre-paid tickets, ten sessions for the price of nine meaning $7.20 per session.
 Club Members may order Bulk Tickets from the password-protected area Bulk Tickets of this website.
 Visitor’s table money remains $8 for up to six attendances a year.
 Prices include GST.

 The Club from time to time provides complimentary tickets for non-members.
 Typically these are valid for three months.
 Importantly, they can only be used at general sessions and are NOT accepted for special events, competitions, InterClub and trials.
 Please see the Sessions page for a Club session list.

 The photo is some of the winners at the Club's 2013 Queen's Birthday Congress.

 There are not any right or wrong answers, just partnership understandings and styles.

 There are about 120 bidding and general questions.
 For the best results print two copies, give one to your partner and complete your answers separately.
 Then compare and contrast!

 Our thanks to New Zealand Bridge for many of the materials.

 If you are interested in hiring our Club Rooms, please see the Rental page: all kinds of groups use the premises.
 And private parties and weddings.
 The rooms have audio visual equipment installed: click on the link AV instructions to see how to use the equipment.